jordzn/hashibox/README.md

 ### Can all Vault nodes be destroyed and come back into the same cluster?
 From Host command line:
-- vagrant destroy vault-0 vault-1 vault-2 -f
+- `vagrant destroy vault-0 vault-1 vault-2 -f`
-//destroy all Vault servers
-//at this point Consul is now aware that the cluster is down
+_Destroyed all Vault servers, at this point Consul is now aware that the cluster is down_
-- vagrant up
+- `vagrant up`
-//re-activate the 3 destroyed Vault servers
-//the same keys from the previous cluster were used (because the HA backend takes this authentication)
-//all 3 nodes re-joined the cluster.
-Consul considered the Vault cluster as healthy
-//vault-0 elected as leader, vault-1 and vault-2 remain passive
+_Re-activated the 3 destroyed Vault servers, the same keys from the previous cluster were used (because the HA backend takes this authentication), all 3 nodes re-joined the cluster.
+Consul considered the Vault cluster as healthy, vault-0 elected as leader, vault-1 and vault-2 remain passive._

 ### Can the active master Consul server be destroyed and not affect Vault?
 From Host command line:
-- vagrant destroy consul-0
+- `vagrant destroy consul-0`
-//destroy the current Consul master node
-//Vault still stayed active and clustered
-//Clearly registered to the quorum and not just a single node
-//However, when checking leader status it is hitting Consul-0 that was originally registered with
+_Destroyed the current Consul master node, Vault still stayed active and clustered, clearly registered to the quorum and not just a single node.
+However, when checking leader status it is hitting consul-0 that was originally registered with._

 ### What happens when all Vault servers are killed?
 From Host command line:
-- vagrant destroy vault-0 vault-1 vault-2
+- `vagrant destroy vault-0 vault-1 vault-2`
-//destroy all Vault servers
-//at this point Consul is now aware that the cluster is down
+_Destroyed all Vault servers.
+At this point Consul is now aware that the cluster is down_
-- vagrant up
+- `vagrant up`
-//re-activate the 3 destroyed Vault servers
-//the same keys from the previous cluster were used (because the HA backend takes this authentication)
-//all 3 nodes re-joined the cluster.
-Consul considered the Vault cluster as healthy
-//vault-0 elected as leader, vault-1 and vault-2 remain passive
+_Re-activates the 3 destroyed Vault servers, the same keys from the previous cluster were used (because the HA backend takes this authentication).
+All 3 nodes re-joined the cluster.
+Consul considered the Vault cluster as healthy vault-0 elected as leader, vault-1 and vault-2 remain passive._

 ### What happens when the active Vault server is killed?
 From Host command line:
-- vagrant destroy vault-0
+- `vagrant destroy vault-0`
-//destroy active master Vault server
-//consul is aware that vault-0 is down
-//vault-1 has become master after 15 seconds
-//Consul remained satisfied that Vault cluster was still active
+_Destroyed active master Vault server, consul is aware that vault-0 is down, vault-1 has become master after 15 seconds, Consul remained satisfied that Vault cluster was still active._

 ### What happens when 2/3 Vault servers are killed (including 1 active 1 standby)?
 From Host command line:
-- vagrant destroy vault-0 vault-1
+- `vagrant destroy vault-0 vault-1`
-//destroy active master Vault server and standby
-//consul is aware that vault-0 is down
-//consul is aware that vault-1 is down
-//Vault lock briefly invalidated, then re-elected and HA came back
-//after 30 seconds, vault-2 became the active leader
+_Destroyed active master Vault server and standby. consul is aware that vault-0 is down, consul is then aware that vault-1 is down, Vault lock briefly invalidated, then re-elected and HA came back after 30 seconds, vault-2 became the active leader._
-- vagrant up
+- `vagrant up`
-//bring back 2 dead Vault nodes
-//re-joined the cluster, Consul still aware of an active Vault
+_Brought back 2 dead Vault nodes re-joined the cluster, Consul still aware of an active Vault._